jacechua/markets/README.md

 # markets
-Informational resources for understanding the financial markets.
+Information resources for understanding the financial markets.